Mike Hally (BA Hons 1st (OU))

 A levels - double maths and physics; S levels - applied maths and physics

-Founder and currently (2016-18) vice-chair of the Radio Independents Group, the trade association for independent radio production companies in the UK.
+Founder and currently (2019) historical consultant to AudioUK, the trade association for independent radio production companies in the UK (formerly the Radio Independents Group).

 Founding partner of Square Dog Radio LLP.